 Several Latin American countries have declared universal access to the Internet as a human right.
 In Panama, for example, the regulation states that a connection service should be available within a 500-meter range from a citizen.
 Because of its strategic relevance, bandwidth affordability should be regulated by national state policy.
-Although the Laurillard report touches on the subject, stronger international policy and incentives are vital for this region.
+Although Laurillard et al. (2018) touch on the subject, stronger international policy and incentives are vital for this region.

-Affordability becomes a key factor in the provision of quality online learning.
-It is also identified as a barrier preventing enrolment into HE options.
-School teachers also consider affordability as a hindrance, preventing their own access to HE via online services.

-Nowadays, smart phones have become more affordable, easier to procure and easier to manage than computers.
+Affordability becomes a key factor in the provision of high-quality online learning.
+It is also identified as a barrier to enrolment in HE.
+School teachers also consider affordability a hindrance, preventing their own access to HE via online services.
+Nowadays, smart phones have become more affordable, easier to procure, and easier to manage than computers.
 On the other hand, they entail innovative conceptual approaches over traditional technology models.
-As mentioned in the Laurillard report, debate is anticipated on suitable student devices for mobile online learning.
+As mentioned in Laurillard et al. (2018), debate is anticipated on suitable student devices for mobile online learning.

-In Latin America, accessibility to some available online learning options has not yet been fully-implemented.
+In Latin America, accessibility to available online learning options has not yet been fully realized.